weshy007/the-pizza-lounge/README.md

 - After ordering the the ordered list appers below with the total amount

 ## Bugs Noticed
-- The delivery option is failing
+- The delivery option is failing and fee not appending in total
 - The list isn't showing the number of pizzas ordered

 ## License